 for information how to enable this functionality and

-for the details of how the service can check if the the
+for the details of how the service can check whether the

 watchdog is enabled.